Jewellery Program Modules

 • Exercise 2: Carving a Pendant in Wax

-• Continuation of basic techniques with an emphasis on shaping, texturing, forming and joining metal through fabrication
+• Exercise 3: Continuation of basic techniques in metal with an emphasis on shaping, texturing, forming and joining metal through fabrication

-Module 3: Introduction to Gemstones and Setting Techniques: Settings for a Round or Oval Gemstone
+Module 3: Introduction to Gemstones and Stone Setting Techniques

 • Exercise 3: Setting for a Small Round Faceted Gemstone - Introduction to Tube Setting